mprib/caliscope/README.md

 It is GUI-based, permissively licensed under the LGPLv3, and intended to serve as the processing hub of a low-cost DIY motion capture studio.

-Currently it uses Google's Mediapipe for markerless tracking, though is built on a Tracker API that can be used to integrate alternate landmark tracking tools.
+Landmark tracking is based on a Tracker abstract base class.
+Variations of Google's Mediapipe have been implemented to illustrate use of Tracker base class and how these calculations will flow automatically through the processing pipeline.
+Implementing alternate tracking tools (such as MMPose) is on the development roadmap.

 Please see our [docs](https://mprib.github.io/pyxy3d/) for details about installation, project setup, and general workflow.